epuerta9/kitchenai-demo/README.md

 ### 2️⃣ Start the KitchenAI Control Plane

 You'll need to spin up the KitchenAI control plane.
-Follow the instructions in the [KitchenAI README](https://github.com/epuerta9/kitchenai) to get it running.
+Follow the instructions in the  [KitchenAI self hosting control plane section](https://github.com/epuerta9/kitchenai?tab=readme-ov-file#self-hosting-the-control-plane) to get it running.
 Once done, your local control plane should be available at:

 🔗 **Dashboard:** [http://localhost:8001](http://localhost:8001)